 Men are programmed from their teenage years onwards to be on the prowl for a sexual partner.
 Any guy will understand the pure power of testosterone and how it fills you with an almost unstoppable sexual exuberance.
-However, in a man’s late twenties and early thirties, thyroid and testosterone production starts to slow.
-Hormone levels may not drop enough to notice any major symptoms at first but, over time they may become more and more apparent.
+However, in a man's late twenties and early thirties, thyroid and testosterone production slows.
+Hormone levels may not drop enough to notice any significant symptoms at first, but they may become more and more apparent over time.

 Why do hormone levels fall?

 Testosterone production in men never truly stops, unlike in women whose ovaries stop producing progesterone and estrogens in their later years.
 Nevertheless, men's testosterone production tends to fall around 1-2% each year from their early 30's onwards.

 With current technological advancements, we all now live longer, yet our bodies have not 'caught up' in terms of evolution.
 If you consider historically, men rarely lived beyond their 40's.
 It is as if nobody updated our genetic makeup, and we are losing hormones based on a life expectancy of 200 years ago!
 When your body's testosterone production slows, you don't just curl up and die.
 You have another 50 or so years ahead of you to enjoy.
 This 'extended' life span is when the process of aging becomes such an issue.

 Around the age of 40, most guys start to see and feel the effects of diminishing testosterone.
 Middle-age spread, drop in energy, decrease in libido, harder to maintain muscle mass, and lack of motivation, all in all, the inability to compete!
 All of these factors can potentially leave you exposed to an increasingly higher risk of cardiovascular disease, obesity, and even diabetes.